data4knowledge/usdm_m11_resources/README.md

 - USDM and a Typical Protocol.
 This is an attempt to show where the items within an exisitng protocol go in USDM.
 A little old now but still relevant.
 [Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/protocol.png)
 - USDM and M11 Protocol.
 This infographic shows where content from an M11 protocol document goes into USDM.
 Based on the latest public review version of the template.
 Now updated for USDM v4.
 [USDM M11 Template Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/usdm_m11.pdf)
 - USDM and M11 Classes.
 This infographic shows which USDM classes are used to support the M11 protocol template.
 Based on the latest public review version of the template and USDM v4.
 [USDM M11 Classes Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/usdm_m11_classes.pdf)
+- USDM and CT.
+This infographic shows all the code lists used across the USDM as a quick reference guide.
+Useful for implementators.
+As usual, zoom in to see the detail.
+[USDM Controlled Terminology](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/usdm_ct_infographic.pdf)

 ## Posters